Lizzie Kincaid

 My first session

-By the end of the session, we can reflect together on how it felt to talk and whether ongoing therapy feels like the right next step.
-Some people want clarity and structure; others want space and time.
-We will shape the work around what feels safest and most useful for you.
+By the end of the session, we will reflect on how it felt and whether you would like to continue.
+Some people want regular structure and direction, while others prefer space to explore things more freely.
+We will shape the work around what feels right for you.

 What I can help with

-Addictions, Anxiety, Coercive control, Depression, Menopause, Narcissism, Relationships, Stress, Substance Dependency, Trauma, Women's issues
+ADD / ADHD, Addictions, Anxiety, Coercive control, Depression, Mood disorder, Narcissism, Neurodiversity, Obsessions, Post-traumatic stress, Relationships, Stress, Trauma, Women's issues, Work related issues

 Types of therapy